Quality of a Business

 For illustration purposes only

 In Viraj’s case, the business appears to reflect the kind of structure that usually supports stronger and more stable returns, better margins, lower leverage, and healthier cash generation.
-Varun’s financial profile, on the other hand, reflects pressure, lower comfort, and weaker profitability.
+Varun’s financial profile, on the other hand, reflects a stronger scale but also higher dependence on debt and lower profitability per rupee of revenue.

 The broader idea is simple: quality businesses do not only perform once.
 They show a habit of performing well.